Royals vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Royals Betting Records & Stats

-- The Royals have come away with 15 wins in the 55 contests they have been listed as the underdogs in this season.
+- The Royals have won in 15, or 26.8%, of the 56 contests they have been named as odds-on underdogs this year.

-- Kansas City has a record of 6-26 in games where oddsmakers have it as underdogs of at least +135 on the moneyline.
+- Kansas City has a record of 8-30, a 21.1% win rate, when it's set as an underdog of +125 or more by oddsmakers this season.

-- Bookmakers have implied with the moneyline set for this matchup that the Royals have a 42.6% chance of pulling out a win.
+- The moneyline set for this matchup implies the Royals have a 44.4% chance of walking away with the win.

-- Kansas City's games have gone over the total in 29 of its 68 chances.
+- Kansas City and its opponents have hit the over in 29 of its 69 games with a total this season.

-- The Royals are 5-6-0 against the spread in their 11 games with a line set by sportsbooks this season.
+- The Royals are 5-6-0 against the spread in their 11 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!